afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 H264 with bitstream AVC1 format as described in [ISO14496-15:2019] section 5.3.
 Using 4bytes size field length.

-If any other size length is indicated (in AVCDecoderConfigurationRecord) we should error with “Protocol violation”.

 #### Audio Opus bitsream